Timeouts: Adults Need Them Too!

-When our buttons get pushed and things start to heat up (not in the fun way…), our brains switch gears; that is, we shift from using our evolved prefrontal cortex to using our “Animal Brain”.
+When our buttons get pushed and things start to heat up (not in the fun way…), our brains switch gears.
+We shift from using our evolved prefrontal cortex to using our “Animal Brain”.
 Let’s take a quick look at how these different parts function:

 Calm, Cool, And In Control: Pre-Frontal Cortex

-The pre-frontal cortex sits right behind our forehead and is responsible for a special set of skills, including impulse control and emotional regulation, planning, problem-solving and decision-making, and acting with long-term consequences in mind.
+The pre-frontal cortex sits right behind our forehead and is responsible for a special set of skills.
+This include impulse control and emotional regulation, planning, problem-solving and decision-making, and acting with long-term consequences in mind.
 It helps us take in new information and communicate more effectively with others.
 In short, the prefrontal cortex helps us work through issues and make healthier life decisions.

 The “Animal Brain”

 The “Animal Brain” sits at the base of our head.
 At Unstuck, we call it the “Animal Brain” because it’s been keeping our species alive for a very long time, by sending humans into our instinctive and defensive “fight, flight, and freeze” modes when faced with danger.
 We can liken fight mode to acting aggressively, like an angry bear ready to attack.
-Flight mode may be represented by a bunny that quickly bolts away when it perceives danger.
-And freeze mode might make us look like a lizard (maybe more specifically a chameleon) tensed up with wide eyes, just trying to blend in.
+A bunny that bolts away when it perceives danger is an example of flight mode.
+And freeze mode might make us look like a chameleon, tensed up with wide eyes just trying to blend in.

 Whether we act like a bear, bunny, or lizard depends on the situation, but many of us more regularly default to one mode over the others because we’ve learned through early experiences that it’s the mode that’s helped us most often.

 A third part of the brain is also relevant to this discussion: the amygdala.
 Also a really old part of the brain, the amygdala acts like a smoke detector by scanning our environments for threat.
-(Note that what is threatening to one person may not be threatening to another; we all have different triggers and that needs to be respected).
+(Note that what is threatening to one person may not be threatening to another.
+We all have different triggers that deserve respect).
 When the amygdala perceives a certain level of danger, it signals our pre-frontal cortex to take a backseat so that energy can be devoted to keeping us safe.
 It lights up our “Animal Brain” and activates the defense mechanisms associated with it.